 On 22nd March 2017, our Virgin Atlantic plane was hit by lightning, which was very normal.
-We returned to Gatwick, which was not.
+We returned to London Gatwick Airport, which was not.
 What happened?
 Is lightning dangerous?
 Will I finally get the right things out of the overhead locker!?

 After realising we were sitting on the Premium Economy bulkhead row of Virgin Atlantic‘s Boeing 747 Hot Lips, we started to sort out the bits and pieces we would need for the flight.
 Sitting on the front row, you have to put everything in the overhead locker to ensure that the aisles and exits are clear.

 First I forgot my headphones in my bag so Karl had to get up and fetch it.
 Then I realised I’d forgotten my slippers and pillow in my bag, so up he jumped again.
 Five minutes passed.
 We sat chatting and sipping our prosecco with the friends we were travelling with, Carolyn and James, and I realised I’d forgotten to get my USB cable out…he told me I should get it myself.

 Read about a more successful flight on Virgin Atlantic – our review of Upper Class on a Boeing 787 from London to Hong Kong